NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     the number of erroneous matches, so it can be advantageous to tune the search range for a particular data set.

     If this option is not provided, ``parallel_stereo`` will make an attempt to guess its search range using interest points.

     These four integers define the minimum horizontal and vertical disparity and then the maximum horizontal and vertical disparity.

 corr-search-limit (*integer integer integer integer*)
-    Set these parameters to constrain the search range that ``parallel_stereo`` automatically computes when ``corr-search`` is not set.
+    Set these parameters to constrain the search range that ``parallel_stereo`` automatically computes when ``corr-search`` is
+    not set.
 This setting is useful when you have a good idea of the alignment quality in the vertical direction but not in the horizontal direction.
 For example, when using pinhole frame cameras with epipolar alignment the actual vertical search range may be much smaller than the automatically computed search range.

+    The interpretation of these four integers is as for ``corr-search``.

 elevation-limit (*float float*)
     Notify ASP that all elevations are expected to fall in this range